noahkhomer18/leetcode-solutions-attempted-/README.md

-# LeetCode Solutions - Noah's Journey
+# LeetCode Solutions - My Journey

 Hi, my name is Noah.
 I have been working through as many LeetCode problems as I can, sometimes daily, sometimes weekly, but always at least once a week.
 My goal is to sharpen my skills in algorithms, data structures, and problem solving.
 For me, tackling these questions feels like solving puzzles, and it is incredibly satisfying.